Domestic Violence Charges in Arizona & What You Should Know

 Each form is much different than the other but still just as damaging to a person’s mental and physical health.
 Although there are many different scenarios that fit under the umbrella term for domestic violence, many of these situations will fit under one of the three categories below:

 Domestic Violence does not discriminate and can affect people of all ages, genders, societal status, sexual orientation, religious beliefs, and skin color.
 If you feel you have been involved in domestic violence, we are here to help.
+To help understand domestic violence in Arizona, here are some frequently asked questions.

 What is Physical Violence?

 Physical violence is usually defined as any violent act that involves hitting, slapping, biting, and sexual.
-Physical violence cases, like other acts of domestic violence, can vary so it is important to contact someone to discuss your options if you are dealing with domestic violence in Missouri.
+Physical violence cases, like other acts of domestic violence, can vary so it is important to contact someone to discuss your options if you are dealing with domestic violence in Arizona.

 What is Sexual Violence?